 Choosing the Resort.

 Planning a weekend trip to the Poconos can be a daunting task.
 I recently planned a weekend Snow Tubing trip and I think it is similar to a skiing or snowboarding trip.
 The first thing to take into consideration is what winter activity will you mainly be participating in.
 For this Hub, I will be concentrating on Snow Tubing.
-After deciding, I searched the internet for the websites to each resort.
+After deciding, I searched the internet for the websites for each resort.
 I first went to http://maps.google.com/ and searched for "Poconos Tubing".
 I got a list of all the Ski Resorts and their websites in and around the Poconos along with their locations on the map.
 My choice of resort was based on location and distance, so I settled on two resorts south of the Poconos to research.
-My thought was to use Allentown, PA as my base camp and make daytrips to the ski resorts for tubing fun.
-The resorts I chose were: Bear Creek Mountain Resort & Conference Center in Macungie, PA and Spring Mountain Adventure Corporation in Spring Mount, PA.
+My thought was to use Allentown, PA as my base camp and make day trips to the ski resorts for tubing fun.
+The resorts I chose were: Bear Creek Mountain Resort & Conference Center in Macungie, PA, and Spring Mountain Adventure Corporation in Spring Mount, PA.
 My selling points for this weekend getaway were: The distance from my home in NJ.
 The distance from my Base Camp in Allentown, PA.
-The price of tubing tickets and the length of time...TIP: Most tickets ranged from $25-$29 on weekends and holidays and were generally for 3 hour sessions.
+The price of tubing tickets and the length of time...TIP: Most tickets ranged from $25-$29 on weekends and holidays and were generally for 3-hour sessions.
 Some of the other resorts were: Blue Mountain Ski Area, Camelback Mountain Resort, Big Boulder Ski Area, and Jack Frost Ski Area to name just a few of the ones near Allentown, PA.
-A great tool I used are the reviews posted by guests of the resorts.
-I found these reviews at http://maps.google.com/ and http://www.yelp.com, some of the reviews really paint a picture of what to expect as far as service and amenities.
+Another great tool I used were the reviews posted by guests of the resorts.
+I found these reviews at http://maps.google.com/ and http://www.yelp.com.
+Some of the reviews really paint a picture of what to expect as far as service and amenities.
 I used youtube.com and searched for the resort names and watched user videos to get an idea of the types of tubing runs and the appearance of the resort.
 TIP: A very big factor that must be taken into consideration is the style of tubing offered at each respective resort.
 Some resorts offer FACE DOWN tubing while others offer SIT DOWN tubing.
-Big difference in the tubing world.
+A big difference in the tubing world.
 I am not sure of the benefits but it seems that SIT DOWN tubing would be more comfortable.
 In my opinion of course.